 Join a department team.
 Help is needed with bulk mailings, data entry, clerical needs, and other special projects for the various departments of the Food Bank.

 From catering preparation to assistance on our Mobile Eateries, the Food Bank chefs and kitchen staff need volunteers year round for various projects and feeding programs. *Must have a food handlers license which are available free for volunteers through the Tulsa City-County Health Department.

 Enjoy the opportunity to work outside, organize, and assist families at CAP early learning center sites, as they receive nutritious, fresh produce.

 The Food Bank’s agency dock is in need of assistance with loading groceries for our partner programs that come to shop each week, Monday through Thursday. *Must be able to lift and carry up to 25 lbs.

 Summer Feeding Program

 During the summer months, volunteers can help by assisting in meal prep at the Food Bank, and/or helping distribute food at our summer feeding sites.

 Partner Agency Monitoring

-Visit Food Bank Partner Programs to maintain current information and verify food safety, record keeping, and distribution requirements are fulfilled.
+Visit Food Bank Partner Agencies to maintain current information and verify food safety, record keeping, and distribution requirements are fulfilled.